pangolinjs/core/README.md

 Located in `src/js`.
 Output to `dev/js` or `dist/js`.

-JavaScript files are concatenated in the following order: first files from `libraries`, then files from `functions` and lastly files from `components`.
+JavaScript files are concatenated in the following order: First files from `libraries`, then files from `functions` and lastly files from `components`.
 Within these folders the order is alphabetical.

 Files from `functions` and `components` are transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
-ESLint is configured for ES2015 aswell, see `gulpfile.js` for more configuration stuff.
+ESLint is configured for ES2015 aswell, see `gulp/config.js` for more configuration options.

 All third-party stuff should be placed inside the folder `src/js/libraries`.
 ESLint ignores files in this folder to prevent error spamming.

 *The development task runs ESLint and generates sourcemaps.
 The production task uglifies the source.*

-### Handlebars
+### HTML
 Located in `src/html`.
 Output to `dev` or `dist`.